Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 Alignment is not chosen as such by the controller of a creature: it just results from its beliefs, choices and actions.

-Alignment is a minor indicator.
+Alignment is thus considered in Orge as a minor indicator.

 For the vast majority of creatures, it is overshadowed by reputation, as these creatures cannot see directly in the system of values of a target character, and therefore can only rely on observation and reputation.